 Each machine learning problem is different, and you have to adapt to it.
 For example, if you are using a metric to measure the cost of the false positive or negative error rate of your model, you can try to convert it to another metric that reflects the financial gain or financial loss.
 I believe that such an approach is very powerful in terms of communication with teams or when you are trying to convince them to use ML models.
 I think every problem is different, and when it comes to the evaluation of machine learning models, we should think about the real value of AI.

-Which of today’s automotive challenges is ML not ready to solve?
+Which of today’s machine learning problems and challenges the industry is not ready to solve?

 Probably it is car styling.
-ML models — specifically DL ones — have been successful at generating art images, using so-called neural style transfer.
+ML and car safety is more or less clear.
+But ML models — specifically DL ones — have been successful at generating art images, using so-called neural style transfer.
 However, we doubt if it will work correctly for generating a new style for a car that will trigger the emotion of the customer, comply with safety and aerodynamic requirements, and match the visual signature of a brand.
-So I think it will be hard to solve this kind of problem.
+So I think it will be hard to solve this kind of machine learning problems in automotive.
 We still need designers.

-While traditional automotive businesses still depend a lot on human intelligence, Renault Digital reaps the benefits of AI and ML.
+While traditional automotive businesses still depend a lot on human intelligence, Renault Digital reaps the benefits of combining quality control and AI as well as ML and automotive safety.
 As our interview confirms, the ability of machines to process information and react like human beings helps automotive companies handle a wide range of tasks.
 The experience of Renault demonstrates that the adoption of AI and ML allows for optimizing production processes, revolutionizing quality control, and increasing safety.
 And though ML-powered technologies still have much room for improvement, they’ve already turned the automotive market upside down.